-VSU Community, The National Weather Service in Wakefield has issued a Tornado Watch for our area.
-Strong to severe thunderstorms are expected this morning until 1 pm.
-Widespread damaging winds, large hail, and tornadoes are possible.
-The most likely timeframe will be from 8 am through 1 pm.
-During the storm you are advised to stay in class and indoors until the hazardous conditions are lifted.
+VSU Community, The National Weather Service in Wakefield has issued a weather alert for Hurricane Irma.
+Strong to severe thunderstorms are expected to arrive Monday, September 11th.
+During the storm you are advised to stay in indoors until the hazardous conditions are lifted.
 It is also recommended that you avoid traveling.

 The VSU Emergency Operations Center has been activated and will monitor the situation.
 Updates will be provided through local media, VSU social media pages, Rave Alert, and the Rave Guardian safety app.
-In the event of a tornado warning, VSUPD will activate the Rave Alert System to include the emergency sirens to notify the community to shelter in place.
+In the event of severe storm conditions, VSUPD will activate the Rave Alert System to include the emergency sirens to notify the community to shelter in place.
 Below are several tips to help us through the storm.
 Please read this message and remember we are here for you!

 BEFORE THE STORM

 You must have a plan for the severe weather.
 Students and their families should develop their own personal emergency plans in the event the metropolitan Petersburg area is threatened by a storm.
 These plans at a minimum should address the following:

 VSU Police/Campus Emergency Response: The VSU Police Department will be on campus to respond to all campus emergencies.
 In the event the storm negatively impacts police operations, response times may be delayed.
 However, the department will work to respond to your needs as quickly as possible to ensure both your safety and well-being.
 The department can be contacted at (804) 524-5411, twenty-four (24) hours a day, seven (7) days a week.